 Call for papers

-Call for papers for a special issue on molecular epidemiology of human pathogens
+Call for papers for a special issue on impact of anthropogenic changes to water on human pathogens

 Topics of interest include, but are not limited to:

 - emerging opportunistic fungal and bacterial infection acquired in the healthcare setting through contact with water and aerosols

 - infections caused by organisms from ground water, drinking wells and water reservoir with resistance to antimicrobials due to increasing concentrations of such substances in these artificial water systems